SparkleMalone/EcoClim/README.md

 EcoClim is a collection of functions used to calculate annual climatic variables used in ecological evaluations.
 Variable calculation requires complete daily climate data for entire years.

-Functions and definitions of annual climatic variables used in ecological evaluations.
+Below you will find a list of functions and definitions of annual climatic variables used in ecological evaluations.
 Climate variable layers were developed by Rehfeldt et al. 2006 <https://www.fs.usda.gov/rm/pubs_other/rmrs_2006_rehfeldt_g001.pdf>.
+Functions accept list of climate data.

+# Functions
 ## Temperature
 - D100 :   The sum of degree-days (Julian Date) > 5  ̊C
 - DD0  :   The sum of days > 0 ̊C